robin-raymond/zax.io/functions.md

 ````

-### Functions marked as `constant` in function types
+### Functions qualified as `constant` in function types

-Functions marked as `constant` inside a type may not change any values or call any the type's functions that are not marked as `constant`.
+Functions qualified as `constant` inside a type may not change any values or call any the type's functions that are not qualified as `constant`.
 This advertises the type's function as being safe to call without any risk to the underlying data within the type being changed as a result of calling the function.

 ````zax
 saveToDisk final :: ()(value : Integer) = {